jlord/sheetsee-pocket/README.md

 #### Set up Spreadsheet

-Once you've got some entries, checkout your spreadsheet, change the column headers to: **date, article, tags, url, except**.
+Once you've got some entries, checkout your spreadsheet, change (or create if they're not in there automatically) the column headers to: **date, article, tags, url, excerpt**.
 Renaming won't break anything.
 Also, even though it's archiving an except, I'm not using in this project.
 But maybe you can find a neat way to use them?

 While you're at your spreadsheet, you'll want to pusblish it to the web and get it's unique key.
-You'll find that by clicking File > Publish to the Web > Start Publishing, it will then display the key in a window.
+You'll find that by clicking **File > Publish to the Web > Start Publishing**, it will then display the key in a window.
 Copy it!

 ![get key](https://raw.github.com/jllord/sheetsee-cache/master/img/key.png)